biolink/biolink-model/guidelines/understanding-the-model.md

 Biolink Model is a high-level data model built to provide a schema for representing biological and biomedical knowledge.
 The model itself is agnostic to the graph formalism used to represent knowledge. i.e. You can use Biolink Model as a schema for labelled property graphs (Neo4j) or for edge labelled graphs (RDF).

-Biolink Model was built with the following purposes in mind:
+Biolink Model was built with the following aims:
-- A model to bridge between labelled property graphs and edge labelled graphs
+- Bridge between labelled property graphs and edge labelled graphs
-- A model that is represented using a formal representation where the semantics are well defined within the model
+- Formal representation where the semantics are well defined within the model
-- A model that focuses on the actual schema and its semantics instead of being weighed down by limitations of a technology
+- Focus on the actual schema and its semantics instead of being weighed down by limitations of a technology
-- A model that is extensible, self-documenting, and unambiguous
+- Extensible, self-documenting, and unambiguous
-- A model that maps to external ontologies, thesauri, controlled vocabularies, and taxonomies
+- Maps to external ontologies, thesauri, controlled vocabularies, and taxonomies

 To that end, Biolink Model makes use of [BiolinkML](https://github.com/biolink/biolinkml) (Biolink Modeling Language) for defining the various semantics of the model.